littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v?.?.? (?/?/?) - Fixes in create_country effect and ferderation creation -Needed special case for Tradeways origins to not force an invalid government when using E&C.
+v?.?.? (?/?/?) - Various Fixes and Updates
+-Needed special case for Tradeways origins to not force an invalid government when using E&C.
 -Explicitly randomize civics as needed.
 -NPC fed partners cannot be Xenophobes.
 -Randomize authority for NPC fed partners.
 -Ported over base game restrictions on certain fed partners.
 -"For Discovery" Machine Intelligence NPC origin apparently preventing non-MI civics?
--No longer need to explicitly set "For Discovery" Machine Intelligence NPC civics since origin precludes badboy (and other) options (why did I not do this sooner)
+-No longer need to explicitly set "For Discovery" Machine Intelligence NPC civics since origin precludes badboy (and other) options (why did I not do this sooner).
+-Using scripted triggers to check authority in places that I missed.

 v6.1.0 (7/19/24) - Built-In Adaptation to Ethics and Civics Classic -Using random_weight and ai_weight to null out incompatibility between civics and E&C ethics to avoid randomly-generated and AI-player empires with silly combinations of ethics and civics.